duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 Whoever creates the benchmark is likely to know one system better than the rest, influencing benchmark selection, how much time is spent tuning parameters, and more.

 Instead, this post focuses on benchmarking *our own* performance over time.
-Of course, we encourage you to conduct your own benchmarks and welcome your feedback on our approach!
+(Of course, we encourage you to conduct your own benchmarks and welcome your feedback!)
-This avoids many comparison pitfalls, but also provides several valuable data points to consider when selecting a system.
+This approach avoids many comparison pitfalls, but also provides several valuable data points to consider when selecting a system.

 #### How fast is it improving?
 When you select a data processing system, it is important to think about the future.
 The best way to predict the future is to look at the past!
 Learning a new tool is an investment, in addition to the time spent integrating it into your workflows.
 If a tool improves quickly over time, a simple version update can speed up your analysis.

 When choosing an analytical engine, you also want to consider the situation where your data sizes could grow substantially.
 If the system is improving rapidly, then the system can scale as your data scales, with lower chances for a migration in the future.
 Plus, if you haven't experimented with a tool in a while, you can see how much faster it has become since you last checked!